SapitoSucio/Win10-Basic-SW-Install/README.md

 - [uBlock Origin for Chrome](https://chocolatey.org/packages/ublockorigin-chrome);
 - [WinRAR](https://chocolatey.org/packages/winrar) ( English only :/ );
 - [VLC](https://chocolatey.org/packages/vlc);
 - [Java SE Runtime Environment](https://chocolatey.org/packages/jre8).
-(This matches with your Windows Architecture and install the XX-bits only)
+(This matches with your OS Architecture and install the XX-bits only)

 ### [Optional] If you do play Games on PC, you'll want this (probably):